mei-sean/Northwest/README.md

 ## About the Project

 Hello everyone!
-We are northwest, a mock airline reservation website.
+We are Northwest, a mock airline reservation website.

 ### Built With